Chinese ‘S9110’ aka ‘Fashion’ Watch Phone Review

 • It is not detachable from the strap and the strap cannot be easily opened, which means answering calls by holding the phone to your ear can only be done by risking severe arm cramp and looking like an idiot.
 The phone can be set in ‘hands-free’ mode, but this is unusable in noisy environments or if you don't want everyone around you to follow your conversation.
 Hence this phone is only usable if you always carry a Bluetooth headset and have Bluetooth on all the time, which will reduce battery life.

 • Replacing the strap is impossible unless you are very handy with tools, are prepared to completely disassemble the phone and know something about antennas.
-This means that once the strap breaks, the phone will become unusable for normal people.
+This means that for normal people, once the strap breaks, the phone will become unusable.

 • No continuous time display (but the time does show up quickly when pressing a button).
 I would also have liked a date display on the clock.